Diagnostics (for technical support)

 --show-segconf-has

 ZUC.
-Deep: show deep parameters (optionally: of a single alignment).
+Deep: show deep parameters.
 Usually used in combination with --deep, but can also be used without --deep.
+Optionally providing a specific hash outputs (in hex) for more information regarding lines with that hash, and all provides very detailed information.

 --debug-valgrind